 - Press the “Advanced” button.
 Select “Schema Only” under “Types of data to script”.
 Select “SQL Server 2008” (or appropriate version) under “Script for server version”.

-- Press “Next” button and complete the settings.
+- Press the “Next” button and complete the settings.

 That is all, the generated script file is ready.
 You can create the complete database schema without any data.
 Now let’s move the data.
 You can do it in three ways: